Fiplana/QlikLdapLogin/README.md

 ![](https://github.com/InformDataLab/.github/blob/main/images/QlikLdapLogin60Fps.gif)

 # Installation (Windows)
 Be sure that Node.js is installed on the Host that should run this service.
-You can download Node.js here: https://nodejs.org/en/ (we recomend the LTS version).
+You can download Node.js here: https://nodejs.org/en/ (we recommend the LTS version).
 After installing node you can execute the ./install/install_windows.bat, which will install the service as a windows service.

 # Installation (Linux)